nipunaabeysinghe/nipunaabeysinghe.github.io/README.md

 Gather material, process, environment and product test result data.
 Use data analysis tools like **Minitab** to determine correlation.
 Use SPC to measures and controls quality.
  #### Results
 Improving product quality and consistency, reducing waste and rework.
 Enhancing productivity and efficiency and supporting continuous improvement and innovation.
+### lean Production layout @ GPV Lanka
+#### What?
+Production layout change according to material flow.
+Spaghetti diagram for current layout.
+Predict the optimal layout for available space.
+#### How?
+Cread digital CAD drawing of the complete area.
+Arrange production sections according to material flow.
+ #### Results